 = 0, 1, 2, ...
 D-1, the 0th index denotes the time component; the rest are treated as spatial components,

-is a space-like parameter, and
+is a parameter similar to space, and

 ,